What is Calcium?

 Pregnant and breastfeeding women- 1000 mg

-The total calcium should not exceed 2000mg per day.
-Since vitamin D is required with calcium, it’s daily dose has to be adjusted accordingly.
+Your total calcium intake should not exceed 2000mg per day.
+Since vitamin D is required with calcium, you have to adjust your daily dose accordingly.
 The recommended daily dose of vitamin D is 600 IU per day.
 Total vitamin D should not exceed 4000 IU per day.

 What are the best sources of calcium?